arjjjohnson/DH110-2021F/assignment01/README.md

 # Health & Well-being; Access to Care & Resources - Addressing Health Disparities through functional and accessible .gov webpages
 ## Amanda Johnson - DH110: User Experience & Design

-### Assignment01: Heuristic Evaluation of Arizona's Department of Health & Department of Education .gov webpages
+### Assignment01: Heuristic Evaluation of Arizona's Department of Health .gov webpages

 ---

 Purpose of this assignment....
 3-5 sentences regarding what is show / what we want to show through the lens of this assignment

-# Webpage 1/2
+## Webpage 1/2

 ### Arizona Department of Health Services
 #### Health and Wellness for All Arizonans
 https://www.azdhs.gov/

-The Arizona Department of Health Services (DHS) is a state funded agency that provides health services to the State's population.
-The image below shows the homepage of the DHS is dedicated to providing up to date information and resources to ensure the health and safety of the people of Arizona.
+The Arizona Department of Health Services (ADHS) is a state funded agency that provides health services to the State's population.
+The image below shows the homepage of the ADHS is dedicated to providing up to date information and resources to ensure the health and safety of the people of Arizona.
 With the current climate of the United States, this homepage focuses on the novel COVID-19 pandemic, and primarily focuses on access to resources and guidance related to the pandemic.

 ![Screenshot of the Arizona Department of Health & Services website homepage](azhealthhomepage.png)